episkadlo/anglerFISH/README.md

 ```
 ./nextflow main.nf --createIndexes --genome_index <genome name> --l <min length of probes> --L <max length of probes>
 ```
+Note: The order of the flags is irrelevant.

 The indexes will be automatically generated and placed in the RNAFISHProbeDesigner-main/genomes/indexes/<genome name> folder.

 3. (Optional) Adding extra indexes for Jellyfish with different k-mer lengths.